It’s amazing what we can do with sounds in today’s digital world.

 You will need a soundcard that supports ASIO drivers, as most soundcards do, meaning you should be able to use your built-in card.

-Another huge advantages of Pianoteq is the amount of sound tweaking options available in the Standard and PRO versions of the program including advanced tuning, microphone settings, hammer hardness, string length, sympathetic resonance, duplex scale, pedal noises, hammer noises, and tons of other parameters.
+Another huge advantage of Pianoteq is the amount of sound tweaking options available in the Standard and PRO versions of the program including advanced tuning, microphone settings, hammer hardness, string length, sympathetic resonance, duplex scale, pedal noises, hammer noises, and tons of other parameters.

 Sampled libraries usually offer about 16 different velocity layers which vary the attack and tone of a note.
 The Pianoteq, however, uses all 127 layers (velocity range of MIDI), allowing a very broad dynamic range.